Presenting

 Chief Executive Officer, Daily Bread Foodbank

 Neil Hetherington is the CEO of Toronto’s Daily Bread Food Bank.
 Previously, he was the CEO of Habitat for Humanity in Toronto and New York City for 16 years.
-He holds degrees or certificates from Huron University, Seneca College, Harvard Business School, the University of Virginia Darden School of Business and an MBA from Western University's Ivey Business School.
+He holds degrees or certificates from Huron University, Seneca College, Harvard Business School, and the University of Virginia Darden School of Business.
+He obtained his MBA from Western University's Ivey Business School.

 Hetherington was named one of Canada's Top 40 Under 40 in 2005.
 He has received distinguished alumni awards from Huron University, Royal Saint George's College, Western University and Seneca College.
 He was awarded Queen Elizabeth's Golden and Diamond Jubilee medals in 2002 and 2012.
 In 2018, he received the Premier's Award for outstanding Ontario college graduates for excellence in business.